Michał Kubiak: Career

-Clubs
+Club

 Kubiak made his debut in the Polish volleyball league during the 2005/2006 season, and He played for three Polish clubs before moving to foreign leagues.
 In the 2008/2009 season, he played for Israeli club Hapoel Kiryat Ata.
 His career accelerated after good performances in the B squad of the Polish national team.
 After that he moved to Italian Serie A2 Volley Padwa.
 In the 2010/2011 season, he returned to the PlusLiga, specifically to AZS Politechnika Warszawska, where he played with Zbigniew Bartman again.
 He wanted to leave the Warsaw club in 2011, but the club stated that their contract was still valid and filed a lawsuit.
 Finally, Kubiak moved to Jastrzębski Węgiel.
 With this club, he won a silver medal in the World Club Championship 2011.
 In 2012/2013 season he won a bronze medal in the Polish Championships.
 In 2013/2014 the club advanced to the Final Four of the Champions League in Ankara and after defeating Zenit Kazan won the bronze medal.
 His team beat ZAKSA Kędzierzyn-Koźle in the last matches in the fight for a medal.
 Jastrzębski Węgiel, including Kubiak, ended the season with a second bronze in the Polish Championships.
 In July 2014, a year before his contract was due to end, Kubiak requested an early termination.
 The club agreed, and Kubiak was able to play for the Turkish club Halkbank Ankara for the season 2014/2015.
 Kubiak agreed with Jastrzębski Węgiel that after the end of the contract in Turkey, he would return to the Polish club.
 On 29 March 2015 he won the Turkish Cup with his team Halkbank Ankara.
 In the final match, his team beat Arkas Izmir 3-0 and Kubiak scored 11 points.
 After one season in Japan with the Panasonic Panthers, he renewed his contract until the end of the 2018/2019 season.

+Michal Kubiak left Panasonic Panthers after 2022/23 season.
+He spent a total of 7 years with the team.
+Panasonic Panthers praised him that he not only played at a world-class level but also brought a great attitude towards games and practices that inspired the team.